 - Volume of the pension contribution

-- Replacement rate, that is defined in relation to the employment period and the time of retirement and amounts up to max.
+- Replacement rate, which is defined in relation to the employment period and the time of retirement and amounts up to max.
 80% of the earnings in the total period of employment

 - Length of the insurance period

-- Mandatory II (second) Pillar, defined as defined contribution pension Plan, mandatory for all the employees that had formally started their employment after 1.1.
-2003 and are registered by the Fund for pension and disability insurance and voluntary for the employees employed prior to 1.1.2003 (this category of insured persons had got in 2019 the right to re-define their status by remaining in the combined Pension System or to swing to the I Pillar, as one time irrevocable decision).
-The II Pillar is also mandatory for all the new first time employees after 1.1.2019 which at the date of their first employment are younger than the age of 40 years.
-The retirement age is linked to the previously stated for the I Pillar, thus offering combined pension for this category of pension insured employees.
-The mandatory II Pillar is organized by current three Pension Funds that operate as an open investments Funds, with one portfolio for all the contributors and without particular guaranties for RoR.
+- Mandatory II (second) Pillar, a defined contribution pension plan, is mandatory for all the employees that had formally started their employment after 1.1.
+2003 and are registered by the Fund for pension and disability insurance and voluntary for the employees employed prior to 1.1.2003 (this category of insured persons had got in 2019 the right to re-define their status by remaining in the combined Pension System or to swing to the I Pillar, as one-time irrevocable decision).
+The II Pillar is also mandatory for all the new first-time employees after 1.1.2019 who at the date of their first employment is younger than the age of 40 years.
+The retirement age is linked to the previously stated for the I Pillar, thus offering a combined pension for this category of pension-insured employees.
+The mandatory II Pillar is organized by the current three Pension Funds that operate as an open investments fund, with one portfolio for all the contributors and without particular guaranties for RoR.
 The System is supervised by the independent Regulatory Body (MAPAS) responsible to the National Assembly of the country.
 The number of the members of the I+II Pillar is 87% of the integral total pension system contributors (as of 1.1.2020, MAPAS Annual 2019 Report)

-- Voluntary III (third) Pillar, defined as voluntary defined contribution Plan, offering possibilities for additional individual pension savings accounts and professional pension savings schemes, predominantly for the Professional pension Schemes, currently used by the medium and large size mainly foreign companies (FDI) as an instrument for managers and employees rewards, work stimulation as well as for their retention.
-Membership at the III Pillar is possible for foreigners and is not conditioned to the employment and membership at the mandatory I and II Pillar.
+- Voluntary III (third) Pillar, defined as a voluntary defined contribution plan, offers possibilities for additional individual pension savings accounts and professional pension savings schemes, predominantly for the Professional pension Schemes, currently used by the medium and large size mainly foreign companies (FDI) as an instrument for managers and employees rewards, work stimulation as well as for their retention.
+Membership at the III Pillar is possible for foreigners and is not conditioned to employment and membership at the mandatory I and II Pillar.

-- Disability pension can be acquired by an employee that has general working disability as well as employee that cannot overcome the disability throughout the professional rehabilitation, defined by the following criteria:
+- Disability pension can be acquired by an employee that has a general working disability as well as an employee that cannot overcome the disability throughout the professional rehabilitation, defined by the following criteria:

-- The disability is caused by the professional disease or working injury, regardless of the length of the pension contribution period
+- The disability is caused by a professional disease or working injury, regardless of the length of the pension contribution period

-- The disability is caused by an injury or disease outside of the work place, and the employee has 30 to 37 years of age, has pension contribution for at least 30% of the working period, or if the employee has 37 to 45 years of age and has pension contribution period covering 40% of its working period.
+- The disability is caused by an injury or disease outside of the workplace, and the employee has 30 to 37 years of age, has a pension contribution for at least 30% of the working period, or if the employee has 37 to 45 years of age and has pension contribution period covering 40% of its working period.

-- According to the Laws, the legal contributor is the employed person.
+- According to the law, the legal contributor is the employed person.
 However, the calculation and the payment of the pensions at the integral pension system, namely for pension contributors for the I Pillar (mainly older employees) and for the contributors to the combined I+II Pillar System (majority of the employees), is done by the employer, on a gross wage, declared, confirmed and accepted by the Public Revenue Office (PRO).
-The same procedure applies for the rest of the social contributions (described below).
-The gross wage must be paid to PRO by 15th in the month, while the employees receive the net wage, and the social contributions are transferred to the respected Funds by the PRO.
+The same procedure applies to the rest of the social contributions (described below).
+The gross wage must be paid to PRO by the 15th of the month, while the employees receive the net wage, and the social contributions are transferred to the respected Funds by the PRO.

 - The pension contribution rate is defined by the Ministry of Finance and is set as total of 18.8% of the gross wage.
-For the members only of the I Pillar the total percentage of 18.8% is distributed to the State Pension Fund, while for the members of the combined pension system, there is a distribution of the same percentage for contribution in proportion of 12.8% for the I Pillar and 6% for the II Pillar.
-However, the latter is distributed as a back office process at PRO and MAPAS, while the employer calculates and pays the total of 18.8%
+For the I Pillar members the total percentage of 18.8% is distributed to the State Pension Fund, while for the members of the combined pension system, there is a distribution of the same percentage for contribution in the proportion of 12.8% for the I Pillar and 6% for the II Pillar.
+However, the latter is distributed as a back-office process at PRO and MAPAS, while the employer calculates and pays the total of 18.8%

-- The employees working at the positions with hazardous and arduous jobs has benefits of extended length of service that allows early retirement, by different categories and in relation to the work complexity.
-These category of employees are mandatory members of the I Pillar, regardless if the age and the employment period.
+- The employees performing hazardous and arduous work receive an extended length of service status that allows early retirement by different categories and in relation to the work complexity.
+These employees are mandatory members of the I Pillar, regardless of their age and employment period.

-- Within the system, the two limits exists for the calculation of the social contributions.
-The minimal base for the contribution calculation is set as the 50% of the average salary paid in January for the current year (448 Euros, January 2020, State Statistical Office).
-However, the maximum level exists, set at 16 times of the averages salary paid in January for the current year.
-Above the defined maximum level, the employer do not calculate and pay the social contributions (pension, health, professional illness and employment insurance), however the personal tax is payable at 10% of the gross wage.
+- Within the system, two limits exist for calculating social contributions.
+The minimal base for the contribution calculation is set as 50% of the average salary paid in January for the current year (448 Euros, January 2020, State Statistical Office).
+However, the maximum level exists, set at 16 times the averages salary paid in January for the current year.
+Above the defined maximum level, the employer does not calculate and pay the social contributions (pension, health, professional illness, and employment insurance), however, the personal tax is payable at 10% of the gross wage.

-The public health insurance covers all the employees’ needs for primary, secondary and tertiary health care, with individual participation for health service and selected pharmaceutical goods of 20%.
+The public health insurance covers all the employees’ needs for primary, secondary, and tertiary health care, with individual participation for health services and selected pharmaceutical goods of 20%.

-There is a possibility for voluntary and complementary private health insurance for individual/family health coverage within the system of non-life and life insurance industry offered buy 11 non-life companies and 5 life companies (as complementary to the life insurance) that varies in relation to the covered risks and the insured sum.
+There is a possibility for voluntary and complementary private health insurance for individual/family health coverage within the system of non-life and life insurance industry.
+This product is offered by 11 non-life companies and 5 life companies (as complementary to the life insurance) that varies in relation to the covered risks and the insured sum.